Reed switch: Magnetic sensors

 Reed switches actuated by magnets are commonly used in mechanical systems as proximity sensors.
 Examples are door and window sensors in burglar alarm systems and tamperproofing methods.
 Reed switches have been used in laptops to put the laptop into sleep/hibernation mode when the lid is closed.
 Speed sensors on bicycle wheels frequently use a reed switch to actuate briefly each time a magnet on the wheel passes the sensor.
-Reed switches were formerly used in the keyboards for computer terminals, where each key had a magnet and a reed switch actuated by depressing the key.
-Electric and electronic pedal keyboards used by pipe organ and Hammond organ players often use reed switches, where the glass enclosure of the contacts protects them from dirt, dust, and other particles.
-They may also be used to control diving equipment, such as flashlights or cameras, which must be sealed to keep water out under high pressure.

 At one time brushless DC electric motors used reed switches to sense the rotor's position relative to the field poles.
 This allowed switching transistors to act as a commutator, but without the contact problems, wear and electrical noise of a traditional DC commutator.
 The motor design could also be "inverted", placing permanent magnets onto the rotor and switching the field through the external, fixed coils.
 This avoided the need for any rubbing contact to provide power to the rotor.
 Such motors were used in low-power long-service-life items, such as computer cooling fans and disk drives.
 As cheap Hall effect sensors became available, they replaced the reed switches and gave even longer service lifetimes.

 Reed switches are used in at least one brand of endoscopic capsule to switch on the power source only when the unit is removed from the sterile packaging.

 Reed switches may be selected for a particular sensor application when a solid-state device does not meet requirements such as power consumption or electrical interface compatibility.